 We arrive at the Tibet Hotel in the center of town next to the large gompa.
 We are given a large room with an attached bathroom.
 There are two windows which let in plenty of sun and beautiful views to the nearby Annapurna ranges.
 Also, the room is free as we plan to purchase lunch, dinner, and breakfast.
 WiFi costs an extra $0.80 / 100NRS.

 There are plenty of local guys hanging down in the courtyard.
 We sit down on the nearby tables and order lunch.
-Its another portion of pasta with a tomato based sauce for me, as well as a hot tea.
+Its another portion of pasta with a tomato based sauce for me and a hot tea.
 Enjoying the sun we hang outside for a few hours reading up on the routes and monitoring my headache.

-Our British friends catch up to us and decide to stay the night here in the same guesthouse.
-We order a large portion of tea to share while discussing what to do during our rest day in Manang.
-A common trail is visiting the Ice Lake which makes for a good acclimatization day trip.
-Though, having trekked the high route between Chame and Manang, as well as sleeping in Timang, it is not absolutely necessary as we should be well acclimatized by the time be leave Manang.
-There has also been mixed reviews saying the Ice Lake itself is completely overrated.
+Our British friends catch up and decide to stay the night here.
+We order tea to share while discussing what to do during our rest day in Manang.
+A common trail is the Ice Lake which makes for a good acclimatization day trip.
+Though, having trekked the high route between Chame and Manang, as well as sleeping in Timang, it is not absolutely necessary as we should be well acclimatized.
+There have also been mixed reviews saying the Ice Lake itself is completely overrated.
 We decide to leave it for now and decide tomorrow.

 After a hot dinner, we head up for an early sleep.
 By now my headache is nothing more than a light thump.
-I try to take a diamox to help with the symptoms, but accidentally grab a dexamethasone.
-We had brought a couple emergency medication in Pokhara in case either of us had life threatening symptoms.
-Luckily my headache disappears and nothing happens in result of taking the wrong pills.
+I try to take a Diamox to help with the symptoms but accidentally grab dexamethasone.
+Fortunately, we had brought a couple of emergency medication in Pokhara in case either of us had life-threatening symptoms.
+Luckily my headache disappears.
 Just learn from my mistakes and label your medication!